Daniel Slatkin

-Daniel Alexander Slatkin (born May 16, 1994) is an American composer, conductor, multi-instrumentalist and music producer known for his film scores, television scores and concert works.
+Daniel Alexander Slatkin (born May 16, 1994) is an American composer, conductor, multi-instrumentalist and music producer known for his concert works, film scores, and television scores.
 At the age of 23, Slatkin's feature film debut was premiered at Grauman's Chinese Theatre, and five months later had his symphony orchestra debut with a concert work commissioned by the Detroit Symphony Orchestra.

 Early life and education

 Daniel Slatkin was born in St. Louis, Missouri, to conductor and 7-time Grammy winner, Leonard Slatkin and Linda Hohenfeld, on May 16, 1994.
 The Slatkins are part of a Jewish musical family that came from areas of the Russian Empire now in Ukraine.
 His grandfather, violinist and conductor Felix Slatkin, was the founder of the Hollywood String Quartet and concertmaster of the Twentieth Century Fox Orchestra.
-His grandmother, Eleanor Aller, was the cellist of the quartet and principle cellist of the Warner Brothers Orchestra, becoming the first female to hold a principle chair in a Hollywood studio orchestra.
+His grandmother, Eleanor Aller, was the cellist of the quartet and principal cellist of the Warner Brothers Orchestra, becoming the first female to hold a principal chair in a Hollywood studio orchestra.

 Slatkin was educated in the concert hall.
 He traveled throughout his youth while training classically in piano, watching his father perform on stages all over the world.
 Slatkin attended Brooks School where he began forming his musical voice, and during this time had his first professional performance as a pianist with the Detroit Symphony Orchestra at the age of 17.
-After high school, Slatkin attended the University of Southern California, studying business, music and film, where he discovered his love of setting music to the moving image.
+After high school, Slatkin attended the University of Southern California, studying business, music and film.